 Over the next decade, Baby Boomers will place an increasingly heavy burden on the healthcare system as they age and develop chronic conditions.
 The demand for healthcare workers is rapidly increasing while a significant portion of today’s workforce consists of boomers nearing retirement.
-How do we attract, educate and license the types of workers Minnesota employers predict they’ll need by 2025?
+How do we attract and educate the types of workers Minnesota employers predict they’ll need by 2025?

 Recognizing that addressing that shortfall would ongoing collaboration of healthcare industry providers, educators and government would be required, Minnesota State created HealthForce Minnesota as one of its eight Centers of Excellence in 2005.